Back to all articles

 Remove extra weight

-Review what’s in the boot of your car, in your van, inside your cab or on your lorry.
+Review what’s in the boot of your car, your cab or on your lorry.
 The EPA reports that, on average, every extra 50kg will increase your fuel consumption by up to 2%.
 A small percentage that really adds up over a year.

 Only buy the fuel you need